jpaulm/drawfbp/README.md

 - [DrawFBP video #4](https://www.youtube.com/watch?v=F0lKQpIjfVE)
 - [DrawFBP video #5](https://www.youtube.com/watch?v=5brTDk8cpNo) - concept of "subnets", both at design and implementation time
 - [DrawFBP video #6](https://youtu.be/IvTAexROKSA) - simple interactive systems using WebSockets, with demo of JavaFBP-WebSockets (JavaFBP and HTML5)

+Note: File Chooser now displays date and time on non-jar items, and entries can be sorted by name or by date/time (descending).

+In addition, the Excise function has changed a little, so the interaction will not be exactly as shown in the video (video #5)

 Running DrawFBP
 ----